hyperledger/firefly/doc-site/docs/reference/types/_includes/contractlistener_description.md

 #### Duplicate filters

-FireFly will restrict the creation of a contract listener containing duplicate filters or superset filters.
+FireFly restricts the creation of a contract listener containing duplicate filters.

+This includes the special case where one filter is a superset of another filter, due to a wildcard location.

 For example, if two filters are listening to the same event, but one has specified a location and the other hasn't, then the latter will be a superset, and already be listening to all the events matching the first filter.
 Creation of duplicate or superset filters within a single listener will be blocked.

 #### Duplicate listeners